The difference between HDD and SSD | HDD vs SSD.

-What are the differences (HDD Vs SDD)?
+What are the differences between the two (HDD Vs. SSD)?

 Variable Access Time – With the traditional HDD, the data access time depends on the location of data over the disk.
-If it’s close to the head, read will be faster.
-For example, if a file is not stored at a contiguous location, the disk and head will move multiple times.
-While with SSD this is not the case.
+If it’s close to the head, reading will be faster.
+For example, the disk and head will move multiple times if a file is not stored at a contiguous location.
+While with SSD, this is not the case.

 How SSD is advantageous-

 - Lesser Noise – You might hear a noise inside the computer while accessing a file.
 It’s because the mechanical components create friction in HDD.
-SSD does not have such a thing, so no noise.
+SSD does not have such a thing, so there is no noise.